 There are no weekend or overnight calls required.

-- Provide specialized training for psychiatrists in treating addiction disorders
+- Provide specialized training for psychiatrists in treating drug-use disorders

 - Enhance training resources available to clinicians in the metropolitan area

 - Serve as a resource for clinical addiction research

 - Facilitate transfer of specialized addiction treatment approaches to community agencies

 Our fellows provide direct patient care for people in residential care, outpatient addiction treatment, inpatient treatment and inpatient consultation.
 As part of this training experience, fellows get exposure to using methadone, buprenorphine, long-acting buprenorphine (sublocade) and long-acting naltrexone (vivitrol) to treat opioid use disorders.

 In addition, we use multiple treatment modalities, including: